|

 do not have anything like a natural affinity for children's ministry - and

 greatly admire those who do.
-But be that as it may, we have for the past few
+But be that as it may, we have for the past several

 is one of the elders in the church named Jonas who besides an possessing an immensely